 PUBLIC NOTICE: Unscheduled Mosquito Control Activity in Prince George’s County

-Ultra-Low Volume (ULV) truck-based spraying to control adult mosquitoes is planned for the evening of Sunday August 7, 2022, within a ¾-mile radius of 57th Place and J St in Fairmount Heights.
+Ultra-Low Volume (ULV) truck-based spraying to control adult mosquitoes is planned for the evening of Wednesday, September 20, 2023, within a ¾-mile radius of the following intersection:

 Spraying will occur after 7:30 p.m.
 In the event of inclement weather, spraying will be rescheduled for the next available evening.
 Any existing spray exemptions in the area will be temporarily suspended.